diachron/IntegrationLayer_v2/README.md

-Instruction for the config file of the integrated platform
+Instruction for the configuration file of the integrated platform:

 Create in $WILDFLY_HOME/modules/ 3 folders one inside of the other as "/diachron/configuration/main/".